How to Know When NOT to Buy a Fixer-Upper

 Nine out of 10 home buyers today use the internet as their primary source of research for properties, lenders, real estate agents, you name it.
 It’s never been this fast and easy to buy a home.

-Not only is housing hunting faster, you can make it less risky, too.
+Not only is housing hunting faster, but you can also make it less risky, too.
 Whether you want to fix the general look of a home or get into some serious reconstruction, no one wants to get stuck with a lemon.
 Here’s what you can do to avoid a money pit, for each phase of the home buying process.

 HOME SEARCH PHASE